 Research Website of

-I'm a postdoctoral researcher in the Behavioral and Deciscion Sciences Program and the Behavioral Ethics Lab at the University of Pennsylvania as well as an external fellow of the Centre for Decision Research & Experimental Economics (CeDEx) at the University of Nottingham.
+I am currently a Senior Research Fellow with the Identity and Conflict Lab (Political Science Department) at the University of Pennsylvania.
+I'm also a fellow in the Behavioral and Deciscion Sciences Program and the Behavioral Ethics Lab also at the University of Pennsylvania as well as an external fellow of the Centre for Decision Research & Experimental Economics (CeDEx) at the University of Nottingham.

-Prior to this, I was a Lab Fellow at the Edmond J. Safra Center for Ethics at Harvard University's (under Lawrence Lessig), as well as an (affiliated) visiting researcher at
+Prior to my current position, I was a Lab Fellow at the Edmond J. Safra Center for Ethics at Harvard University's (under Lawrence Lessig), as well as an (affiliated) visiting researcher at

 - Stanford University's Hoover Institution (Invitation: Russel Berman),